The

 England joined us straight away in celebrating this day of conflagration.

-nearly every nation in the free world has a National Flag Burning
+you, nearly every nation in the free world has a National Flag

-a match and burn a flag in tribute to those who lit the fire of
+us again strike a match and burn a flag in tribute to those

-freedom.
-We are not only survivors of a dark era in our nation’s
+fire of freedom.
+We are not only survivors of a dark era in our

-history, but inheritors of new emancipation — an emancipation
+nation’s history, but inheritors of new emancipation — an

 Life could be